astronomer/astro-docs/enterprise/next/09_resources/01_release-notes.md

 #### Support for v0.23.3 of the Astronomer CLI

-Astronomer Enterprise v0.23 is fully compatible with the latest version of the Astronomer CLI, v0.23.3.
+Astronomer Enterprise v0.23 is fully compatible with the latest version of the Astronomer CLI, v0.23.2.

-In addition to bug fixes already addressed in v0.16, v0.23.3 of the Astronomer CLI includes:
+In addition to functionality already available in v0.16, v0.23 of the Astronomer CLI includes:

- - Improvement: Add email validation to `$ astro workspace user add` command
+- Email validation on `$ astro workspace user add`
-- BugFix: Variables and Connections declared in `airflow_settings.yaml` are not properly passed to Airflow's Metadata Database via the Astronomer CLI
+- Clarify "success" output on `$ astro deploy`
 - BugFix: Inaccurate CLI version output on `$ astro upgrade`
 - BugFix: Correct output for `deployment service-account create --help` subcommand to read `--deployment-id`